-Shark helmets ‘most advanced’ flip helmet: The Evo-One certainly doesn’t disappoint.
+Shark helmets’ ‘most advanced’ flip helmet: The Shark Evo One certainly doesn’t disappoint.
 Lighter than its predecessor, the Evo-one weighs in at 1,650g on average.
 That’s 100g lighter than the Shark Evoline helmet.
 That also makes it 30g lighter than the Shark Evoline Carbon and even the top-of-the-range Arai race helmet!

-Two different shell sizes mean that this Shark helmet is smaller, ensuring that there are fewer turbulences as you ride and turning your head left and right has become a whole lot easier at speed.
+Two different shell sizes mean that the Shark Evo One helmet is smaller, ensuring that there are fewer turbulences as you ride and turning your head left and right has become a whole lot easier at speed.

 The folks from Shark motorcycle helmets have thought of all the details that make a flip helmet better like: A Maxi-Vision Pin-lock equipped visor for a greater field of vision that is fog-free; A stabilisation rear spoiler fin that has inbuilt extraction vents.